mariodimac7/sfdc-recipe-rest-create-envelope/README.md

 - Get a DocuSign Developer account https://go.docusign.com/o/sandbox

-- Install DocuSign for Salesforce Managed package in your Salesforce org https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000001taX4EAI
+- Install DocuSign eSignature for Salesforce Managed package in your Salesforce org https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000001taX4EAI

 ## Problem Statement:
 Universal containers use DocuSign for electronically signing key Business documents.
-They use Salesforce as their CRM system and have DocuSign for Salesforce installed in their Salesforce instance.The Sales reps at Universal Containers use out of the box buttons provided by DocuSign for Salesforce to send Orders to prospective clients.The Legal department requires Approval documents to be sent dynamically based on certain business rules and does not want reps to manually send Envelopes.
+They use Salesforce as their CRM system and have DocuSign eSignature for Salesforce installed in their Salesforce instance.The Sales reps at Universal Containers use out of the box buttons provided by DocuSign eSignature for Salesforce to send Orders to prospective clients.The Legal department requires Approval documents to be sent dynamically based on certain business rules and does not want reps to manually send Envelopes.

 ## Solution:
 Configure Envelope sending via Apex.
 This Apex Utility class can then be used in either triggers / Process Builders / Scheduled jobs to achieve the business requirement of dynamically sending an envelope from Salesforce.

 ##  Building Blocks:
-- Install DocuSign for Salesforce
+- Install DocuSign eSignature for Salesforce
 - DocuSign Integrator Key setup.
 - DocuSign Template Setup.
 - Installing Github source.